 AB 355 prohibits a person under 21 from using a semiautomatic shotgun or semiautomatic centerfire rifle.
 The bill was heard in a joint meeting of the Assembly Committee on Judiciary and Senate Committee on Judiciary.
-The Legislative Committee added the bill to the tracking sheetbut 9ill need to discuss as a Commission.
+Committee added to tracking sheet.
+Will need to discuss as Commission.